Salman Khan Reacts To Blackbuck Poaching Case Hearing: Did You Think I Was Going To Go In Forever?

 - Salman Khan's Race 3 Trailer To Release On THIS Date!

-- BREAKING!
-Neha Dhupia Gets MARRIED To Salman's Co-star Angad Bedi In A Secret Ceremony [PICTURES]

 Salman Khan, along with Jacqueline Fernandez, Bobby Deol, Daisy Shah and Anil Kapoor, has graced the trailer launch of Race 3 and while, interacting with the media, the Superstar talked about the Jodhpur hearing and said, "Did you think I was going to go in forever?
 Thank you.
-Because I was not worried."
+Because I was worried."

 Salman Khan also shared a light moment with Bobby Deol at the do and while pulling his leg, Salman said, "Bobby Deol is now 'body' deol.